Skip to main content

 A.R.S. § 14-2902(A)

-Under general property law principles, the creation date is typically the date the trust instrument is signed or the date a will takes effect (at the testator's death).
+Under general property law principles, the creation date is typically the date the trust instrument is signed.
+For a will, it is the date the will takes effect at the testator's death.
 This straightforward rule works for most estate plans.

 Exceptions That Shift the Starting Point